DxNext/2016-Oct-L2/Linux/Module4-LogsAndSecurity/setting-up-log-analytics.md

 ```
 wget https://raw.githubusercontent.com/Microsoft/OMS-Agent-for-Linux/master/installer/scripts/onboard_agent.sh && sh onboard_agent.sh -w <YOUR OMS WORKSPACE ID> -s <YOUR OMS WORKSPACE PRIMARY KEY>
 ```
 **NOTE:** It would take about 15 minutes for the logs to appear in OMS.
-You may continue with the next labs and return back after 15 mins to check the logs.
+You may continue with the next lab and return back after 15 mins to check the logs.